-Within the scope of and in compliance with the applicable procedures and measures for conflict management, the Management Company, the members of the supervisory board as well as the management board of the Management Company, the management, the fund manager, the designated sales agents and persons authorized to carry out the distribution, the custodian, if applicable the investment advisor, the agent(s) charged with the UCI management function, the investors, the Securities Lending Agent as well as all subsidiaries, affiliated companies, representatives or agents of the aforementioned entities and persons ("Associated Persons") may:
+Within the scope of and in compliance with the applicable procedures and measures for conflict management, the members of the Board of Directors of the Investment Company, the Management Company, the fund manager, the designated sales agents and persons authorized to carry out the distribution, the custodian, the transfer agent, the investment advisor, the agent(s) charged with the UCI management function, the investors, the Securities Lending Agent as well as all subsidiaries, affiliated companies, representatives or agents of the aforementioned entities and persons ("Associated Persons") may:

-a) conduct among themselves any and all kinds of financial and banking transactions or other transactions, such as derivative transactions (including total return swaps), securities lending and borrowing and securities repurchase agreement transactions, or enter into the corresponding contracts, including those that are directed at investments in securities

-- or at investments by an Associated Person in a company or undertaking, such investment being a constituent part of the respective sub-fund's assets, or be involved in such contracts or transactions; and/or - b) for their own accounts or for the accounts of third parties, invest in units, securities or assets of the same type as the components of the respective sub-fund's assets and trade in them; and/or - c) in their own names or in the names of third parties, participate in the purchase or sale of securities or other investments to or from the Investment Company, through or jointly with the fund manager, the designated distributors and the persons appointed to carry out sales activities, the custodian, the investment advisor, or a subsidiary, an affiliated company, representative or agent of these.
+- conduct among themselves financial and banking transactions or other transactions, such as derivatives (including total return swaps), securities lending and borrowing and repurchase agreement transactions, or enter into the corresponding contracts, including those that are directed at securities or at investments by an Associated Person in an investment company or undertaking, such investment being a constituent part of the respective sub-fund's assets, or be involved in such transactions; and/or - for their own accounts or for the accounts of third parties, invest in units, securities or assets of the same type as the components of the respective sub-fund's assets and trade in them; and/or - on their own behalf or on behalf of a third party, participate in the purchase or sale of securities or other investments to or from the Investment Company, through or jointly with the fund manager, the designated distributors and the persons appointed to carry out sales activities, the custodian, the investment advisor, or a subsidiary, an affiliated company, representative or agent of these.

 Assets of the respective sub-fund in the form of liquid assets or securities may be deposited with an Associated Person in accordance with the legal provisions governing the custodian.
 Liquid assets of the respective sub-fund assets may be invested in certificates of deposit issued by an Associated Person or in bank deposits offered by an Associated Person.
 Banking or comparable transactions may also be conducted with or through an Associated Person.
 Companies in the Deutsche Bank Group and/or employees, representatives, affiliated companies or subsidiaries of companies in the Deutsche Bank Group ("DB Group Members") may be counterparties in the Investment Company's derivative transactions or derivatives contracts ("Counterparty").
 In addition, in some cases a Counterparty may be required to value such derivative transactions or contracts.
 These valuations can be used as a basis for calculating the value of certain assets of the respective sub-fund.
-The Board of Directors of the Investment Company is aware that DB Group Members may possibly be involved in a conflict of interest if they act as a Counterparty and/or provide such information.
+The Board of Directors of the Investment Company is aware that DB Group Members may possibly be involved in a conflict of interest if they act as a Counterparty and/or provide such valuations.
 The valuation will be adjusted and carried out in a manner that is verifiable.
-However, the Board of Directors of the Investment Company believes that such conflicts can be handled appropriately and assumes that the Counterparty possesses the aptitude and competence to perform such valuations
+However, the Board of Directors of the Investment Company believes that such conflicts can be handled appropriately and assumes that the Counterparty possesses the aptitude and competence to perform such valuations.